Occupational health and safety (OHS) laws and regulations apply to all businesses, including your brothel or escort agency.

 For more information visit the WorkSafe Victoria website, or, if you receive a workers compensation claim, call WorkSafe Victoria on 03 9641 1444.

-You must supply clean linen and towels or you could face a penalty.
+You must supply clean linen and towels for each client or you could face a penalty.

 Alcohol and drugs